TollyH/AssEmbly/Documentation/Language.md

 MVB rg0, 9874
 ```

 `MVB` can only take a single byte, or 8 bits, but in binary `9874` is `10011010010010`, requiring 14 bits at minimum to store.
 The lower 8 bits will be kept: `10010010` — the remaining 6 (`100110`) will be discarded.
-After this instruction has executed, `rg0` will have a value of `146`.
+After this instruction has been executed, `rg0` will have a value of `146`.

 ### Moving with Registers